damienmg/ender3_control_box/README.md

 of licensing law it is unclear wether the resulting output file would be covered as a library or a derivative.
 If it is a derivative, then it should be probably covered by a [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) license.
-The third party directory of this repository is a collecction and each file has its own license, please refer to each README file for the exact license.
+The third party directory of this repository is a collection and each file has its own license, please refer to each README file for the exact license.